caminashell/modsb/README.md

 This folder contains all the mods that I have selected, tested, and use for Stellar Blade.
 Compressed with 7-Zip to multiple 50MB (47,185,920 byte) archives to avoid Git Large File Storage issues.

+> [!TIP]
+> Once I figure out how, I will made and distribute a mod to change the menu background to the image I captured above within the archive.
+But do not intend on pushing it to the Nexus Mods platform at this time.

 ### Summary of adjustments:

 1. I did not like the appearance of the original EVE character - she looked innocent, naive, and weak to me.
 I prefer a stronger character design, and ultimately combined: